Writer, Ghostwriter, Coach

 - What if losing your pants could lead to enlightenment?
 (Pants in the Tree)

 My poetry and essays have appeared in Yellow Medicine, Free Verse, and The Atlantic.
-I write about the intersection of technology and humanity, the comedy of modern existence, and the unexpected paths to meaning.
+I write about tech and humanity and the value of reclaiming ancient wisdom.

 Beyond the Page